dotnet/docs-maui/docs/whats-new/dotnet-8.md

 ---
 title: What's new in .NET MAUI for .NET 8
-description: Learn about the new features introduced in .NET MAUI for .NET 8. ms.date: 10/26/2023
+description: Learn about the new features introduced in .NET MAUI for .NET 8. ms.date: 11/01/2023
 ---

 # What's new in .NET MAUI for .NET 8

+The focus of .NET MAUI in .NET 8 is quality.
+In .NET 8, 1559 pull requests were merged that closed 596 issues.
+These includes changes from the .NET MAUI team as well as the .NET MAUI community.
+These changes should result in a significant increase in quality in .NET 8.

+> [!IMPORTANT]
-.NET 8 is the successor to .NET 7 and focuses on being unified, modern, simple, and *fast*.
-Due to working with underlying external dependencies, such as Xcode or Android SDK Tools, the .NET Multi-platform App UI (.NET MAUI) support policy differs from the [.NET and .NET Core support policy](https://dotnet.microsoft.com/platform/support/policy/maui).
+> Due to working with underlying external dependencies, such as Xcode or Android SDK Tools, the .NET Multi-platform App UI (.NET MAUI) support policy differs from the [.NET and .NET Core support policy](https://dotnet.microsoft.com/platform/support/policy/maui).
 For more information, see [.NET MAUI support policy](https://dotnet.microsoft.com/platform/support/policy/maui).

 In .NET 8, .NET MAUI ships as a .NET workload and multiple NuGet packages.
 The advantage of this approach is that it enables you to easily pin your projects to specific versions, while also enabling you to easily preview unreleased or experimental builds.
 When you create a new .NET MAUI project the required NuGet packages are automatically added to the project.